Braves Franchise History

 1969 - Major League Baseball holds its first league championship games with the Mets beating the Braves 9-5 and the Orioles knocking off the Twins 4-3.

-1995 - In the NLDS, the Braves defeat the Rockies 7-4 to take a 2-0 lead in the series.
-Marquis Grissom homers twice for Atlanta while Larry Walker goes deep for Colorado.
+1995 - In the NLDS, the Braves defeat the Rockies 7-4 for the second straight game.
+Marquis Grissom homered for Atlanta while Larry Walker went deep for Colorado.

 1906 - The Chicago Cubs record their 116th win in 152 games for a winning percentage of .763 which hasn’t been matched since.